atoft/linux-desktop-utilities/nvidia-screen-tearing.md

-# Force v-sync to stop screen-tearing with nVidia graphics drivers.
+# Fixing screen-tearing on Linux with nVidia drivers
-# Based on , supports multiple monitors.

 With a single monitor, it is possible to fix screen-tearing by running the following script on startup: